Quvenzhané Wallis

 Quvenzhané Wallis (/kwəˈvɛnʒəneɪ/ kwə-VEN-zhə-nay; born August 28, 2003) is an American actress and author.
-She made her acting debut in the drama film Beasts of the Southern Wild (2012), which earned her a nomination for the Academy Award for Best Actress, making her the youngest nominee in the category and the first born in the 21st century.
-(Note: As the only person born in the 21st century to be nominated for an acting Oscar, Wallis holds the additional distinction of being the youngest living Oscar nominee by present age, as of 2025.)
-Subsequent credits included Steve McQueen's 12 Years a Slave (2013) and the musical Annie, in which her portrayal of the title character earned her a nomination for the Globe Award for Best Actress, as well as a voice role in the animated film Trolls (2016).
+She made her acting debut in the drama film Beasts of the Southern Wild (2012), which she was nominated for the Academy Award for Best Actress, making her the youngest nominee in the category and the first born in the 21st century.
+(Note: While she remains as the only person born in the 21st century to be nominated for an acting Oscar, Wallis holds the additional distinction of being the youngest living Oscar nominee by present age, as of 2026.)
+Subsequent credits included Steve McQueen's 12 Years a Slave (2013) and the 2014 remake of the musical Annie, in which her portrayal of the title character was nominated for the Golden Globe Award for Best Actress, as well as a voice role in the animated film Trolls (2016).

-Offscreen, Wallis has published four children's books, these being Shai & Emmie Star in Break an Egg!
+Offscreen, Wallis has published four children's books, Shai & Emmie Star in Break an Egg!
 (2017), A Night Out with Mama (2017), Shai & Emmie Star in Dancy Pants!
 (2018), and Shai & Emmie Star in To the Rescue!
 (2018).

 Early life

-Wallis was born in Houma, Louisiana, to Qulyndreia Wallis (née Jackson), a teacher, and Venjie Wallis Sr., a truck driver.
-She has one sister, Qunyquekya, and two brothers, Vejon and Venjie Jr. Her name "Quvenzhané" combines the first syllables of her parents' first names in "Quven", and an alteration of the Swahili word jini meaning 'sprite' or 'fairy'.
+Wallis was born on August 28, 2003, in Houma, Louisiana.
+Her parents are Qulyndreia Wallis (née Jackson), a teacher, and Venjie Wallis Sr., a truck driver.
+She has one sister, Qunyquekya, and two brothers, Vejon and Venjie Jr. Her name "Quvenzhané" combines the first syllables of her parents' first names in "Quven", and an alteration of the Swahili word jini meaning "sprite" or "fairy".